-(NWS) in Pocatello specific to the INL Site are displayed at the top of the page under the "Current INL Warnings" section.
+web page was designed to provide INL site-specific meteorological information to both emergency and daily operations managers.
+The highlight of the NIWC page is the presentation of severe weather hazard information.
+Weather watches, warnings, and advisories issued by the National Weather Service (NWS) in Pocatello specific to the INL Site are displayed at the top of the page under the "Current INL Warnings" section.
 The INL Site has additional forecast requirements.
 Therefore, ARLSORD issues its own weather alerts and statements to give additional hazardous weather information specific to the site.
 These INL weather alerts and statements are also displayed under the "Current INL Warnings" section.
-The NWS issued watches and warnings are issued 24 hours a day, 7 days a week, while ARLSORD-issued weather statements or alerts are issued only during normal working hours.
+The NWS issues watches and warnings 24 hours a day, 7 days a week, while ARLSORD-issued weather statements or alerts are issued only during normal working hours.

 Six large thumbnail images located beneath the "Current INL Warnings" section display popular INL-related weather products.
-These thumbnails include a link to the current 7-day INL Site weather forecast, a plot of the current NOAA/INL Mesonet wind vectors, a graph of the current CFA wind speed trend for the last 6-hours, a current INL site-specific weather radar image, the current Idaho satellite image, and the current image from the INL weather camera.
-These thumbnail images give emergency and daily operations managers a quick glance of the overall weather across the site.
+These thumbnails include a link to the current 7-day INL Site weather forecast, a plot of the current NOAA/INL Mesonet wind vectors, a graph of the current CFA wind speed trend for the last 6 hours, a current INL site-specific weather radar image, the current Idaho satellite image, and the current image from the INL weather camera.
+These thumbnail images give emergency and daily operations managers a quick glance at the overall weather across the site.
 Each of the images can be enlarged for more detail and easier viewing.
 The web page automatically refreshes every five minutes to keep weather watches, warnings, statements, alerts, and images up to date.

-Other INL Site related and general weather information is available in the menus on the left- hand side and bottom of the NIWC page.
-Some of these products are current observations that include a lightning map and table (only available to INL Internet users), links to NWS zone and weather forecast models, INL climate information, other NOAA/INL Mesonet data, and weather safety information.
+Other INL site-related and general weather information is available in the menus on the left-hand side and at the bottom of the NIWC page.
+Some of these products are current observations that include a lightning map, links to NWS zones and weather forecast models, INL climate information, other NOAA/INL Mesonet data, and weather safety information.